Ventura County District Attorney

 Chief Deputy District Attorney

 Kevin Drescher is a sixth-generation Californian, born and raised in Ventura.
 Mr. Drescher received his Bachelor of Arts degree in History and Thematic Minor in “Mexico Today” from Colorado College in 1991.
-At Colorado College he was a two-time Team Captain and MVP of the Varsity Baseball Team.
+At Colorado College he was a two-time Team Captain and MVP of the baseball team.
 In 1994, he received his Juris Doctorate from Pepperdine University School of Law and was admitted to the California State Bar.
 He was subsequently admitted to the Colorado State Bar in 1997.

-Mr. Drescher joined the Ventura County District Attorney’s Office in 1994 and has been assigned to misdemeanors; domestic violence cases; writs, appeals and training; homicides; general felonies, serious and violent felonies and auto insurance fraud.
+Mr. Drescher joined the Ventura County District Attorney’s Office in 1994 and has been assigned to misdemeanors; domestic violence cases; writs, appeals and training; major crimes; general felonies, serious and violent, and auto insurance fraud.
 Mr. Drescher handled and tried some of the most serious cases in the office, from capital murder to vehicular manslaughter.
 In 2000, he was promoted to the position of Senior Attorney.
+In 2007, he was presented with the Ellie Liston Crime Victims Assistance Award.
 In April 2008, Mr. Drescher was promoted to Supervising Senior Deputy District Attorney.
 He has supervised the Major Fraud Unit, the General Felony Unit, and the Court Operations Unit.

 Mr. Drescher was promoted to Chief Deputy District Attorney in August 2019.
-He oversees Special Prosecutions, which handles a variety of offenses including insurance fraud, other frauds, consumer and environmental protection, as well as the Juvenile Unit.
+He oversees Special Prosecutions, which handles a variety of offenses including insurance fraud, high-tech and real estate fraud, asset forfeiture, child abduction and recovery, consumer and environmental protection, as well as the Juvenile Unit.

 Victim and Community Services